Why "Non-Convex"?

 Small teams, high trust.
 We don't staff projects with junior developers and a senior architect who shows up for the kickoff.
 The people who scope the work are the people who do the work.

 The AI side started as personal projects.
-Claude Desktop for Linux — an open-source tool that repackages the Windows Electron app for Debian-based systems — has over 30,000 downloads.
-Voice transcription plugins, CLI agent tooling, a production SaaS with a real payment stack.
-He was shipping with LLMs while most organizations were still figuring out what to put on their AI strategy slide.
+Claude Desktop for Linux (a fancy build script that repackages the Windows Electron app for most Linux distros) has over 40,000 downloads.
+Voice transcription plugins, CLI agent tooling.
+I was shipping with LLMs while most organizations were still figuring out what to put on their AI strategy slide.

-The tools NCL builds for clients are the same tools powering NCL's own development workflow.
-This site is built and maintained using a multi-agent pipeline — automated issue implementation, quality gates, spec review, and code simplification running as a coordinated system.
-We don't demo this stuff.
+The tools I build for clients are the same tools powering my own development workflow.
+This site is built and maintained using a multi-agent pipeline: automated issue implementation, quality gates, spec review, code simplification, etc. We don't demo this stuff.
 We run it.

 Get in touch